-In any event, the car dealer arranged for an engineer from the Holden factory to fly to Sydney to examine my car and exchange the defective gearbox with a hand-built custom engineered gearbox.
+In any event, the car dealer arranged for an engineer from the Holden factory in Melbourne to fly to Sydney to examine my car and exchange the defective gearbox with a hand-built custom engineered gearbox.
 I warned the dealer that this was his very last chance and that if it failed, I would either receive a full refund from him forthwith or I would see him in court.
-Luckily for him, the replacement gearbox was faultless and had operated without problem until I disposed of the car.
+Luckily for him, the replacement gearbox was faultless and had operated without problem until I sold the car in 2012.

-However, this experience taught me a huge lesson, which was - don't waste your valuable time and resources by being fobbed off by a trader who thinks he can just keep you dangling on a string until the warranty on your product runs out.
-If a product is repaired and the same fault occurs again, go to the trader and demand a full refund and don't accept any further repair offers or excuses.
+However, this experience taught me a huge lesson, which was - don't waste your valuable time and resources by being fobbed off by a trader who thinks he can just keep you dangling on a string forever.
+If a product is repaired and the same fault occurs another two times, go to the trader and demand a full refund and don't accept any further repair offers or excuses.